 Just click in the box to see a list or begin typing to search for a specific field and then click it to select it for your report.

+Use queries if you need more complex criteria, or if you need to use nested queries.
 Note that your saved query must be the same type as your report.
 This means that you cannot use a Contact query, for example, to filter data for a Gift query.
 You would need to nest your Contact query into a Gift query in order to use it in your report.

 When you use a saved query to create a report, Virtuous will automatically create a new copy of your query to use with the report.
 The new query will have the same name as your custom report.